-Minneapolis, October 12, 2017— The Minneapolis Institute of Art (Mia) is collaborating with celebrated theater artist Robert Wilson to organize a first-of-its-kind exhibition highlighting the drama, rituals, and opulence of the Qing Empire, the last imperial dynasty of China.
-The exhibition will present objects from Mia’s renowned collection of Chinese art, including rare court costumes, jades, lacquers, paintings, and sculpture, to be displayed in an immersive, experiential environment conceived of by Wilson.
-“Power and Beauty in China’s Last Dynasty: Concept and Design by Robert Wilson,” curated by Liu Yang, Mia’s Curator of Chinese Art, will be on view February 4 through May 27, 2018.
+Minneapolis, January 8, 2018—The Minneapolis Institute of Art (Mia) is collaborating with celebrated theatre director and visual artist Robert Wilson to organize a first-of-its-kind exhibition highlighting the drama, rituals, and opulence of the Qing Empire, the last imperial dynasty of China.
+The exhibition will present objects from Mia’s renowned collection of Chinese art, including rare court costumes, jades, lacquers, bronzes, gold ornaments, paintings, and sculpture, displayed in an immersive, experiential environment conceived of by Wilson.
+“Power and Beauty in China’s Last Dynasty: Concept and Design by Robert Wilson,” presented by Sit Investment Associates, is curated by Liu Yang, Mia’s Curator of Chinese Art, and will be on view February 3 through May 27, 2018.

 “The staging and storytelling involved in this exhibition speak to Mia’s belief in art’s ability to inspire wonder and fuel curiosity,” said Matthew Welch, Mia’s Deputy Director and Chief Curator.
 “Through the use of the theatrical elements of lighting, sound, and progression, we examine the layers of imperial life—from the external presentation of the court to the internal, private life of the emperor.
-We want the visitor to feel as though they are part of this otherworldly, intoxicating, and sometimes even dangerous world.”
+We want visitors to feel as though they are part of this closed, ritualized, and sometimes even dangerous world.”

 “Mia has one of the world’s great collections of Chinese art outside of China,” said Liu Yang, Mia’s curator of Chinese Art and head of China, South, and Southeast Asian Art.
 “Our collection of Qing dynasty textiles is one of the most comprehensive in the West, and we have many other important objects associated with the Qing emperors and their courts.
 It is personally very exciting for me to be able to highlight these objects in an unexpected and fresh manner by working with Robert Wilson.”